Chapter 5. Using quotas and limit ranges

 When you delete a resource, your quota use is decremented during the next full recalculation of quota statistics for the project.

-A configurable amount of time determines how long it takes to reduce quota usage statistics to their current observed system value.
+A configurable amount of time determines how long the quota takes to reduce quota usage statistics to their current observed system value.

-If project modifications exceed a quota usage limit, the server denies the action, and an appropriate error message is returned to the user explaining the quota constraint violated, and what their currently observed usage stats are in the system.
+If project modifications exceed a quota usage limit, the server denies the action and returns an appropriate error message to the user.
+The error message explains the quota constraint violated and what their currently observed usage statistics are in the system.

 When allocating compute resources by quota, each container can specify a request and a limit value each for CPU, memory, and ephemeral storage.
 Quotas can restrict any of these values.